 The flag should never be used for advertising purposes in any manner whatsoever.
-It should not be embroidered on such articles as cushions or handkerchiefs and the like, printed or otherwise impressed on paper napkin or boxes or anything that is designed for temporary use and discard.
+It should not be embroidered on such articles as cushions or handkerchiefs, and the like, printed or otherwise impressed on paper napkins, boxes, or anything that is designed for temporary use and discard.
 Advertising signs should not be fastened to a staff or halyard from which the flag is flown.

 The flag, when it is in such condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.

 It is the universal custom to display the flag only from sunrise to sunset on buildings and on stationary flagstaffs in the open.
 However, when a patriotic effect is desired, the flag may be displayed twenty-four hours a day if properly illuminated during the hours of darkness.

 How to Dispose of the U.S. Flag

 Outdoor U.S. Flags begin to display faded colors and weather-worn edges as a result of regular use.
 Once a replacement U.S. Flag, with new vibrant colors and sharp edges, is flying proudly, proper retirement and disposal of the worn U.S. Flag is an American responsibility.
 Ceremonial retirement of a U.S. Flag includes steps such as: removing the union (the blue field) of the U.S. flag, leaving only the stripes left or separating all the individual red and white stripes on the U.S. flag, creating individual strips for each color.